costa-rica/PersonalWeb03-API/docs/api/blog.md

 ## GET /blog

-Retrieve a list of all blog posts (ID and title only).
+Retrieve a list of all blog posts with metadata.

 **Authentication:** Not required